|

 Lying Ball Squeeze

-The lying ball squeeze is a good exercise to work both the Adductors (inner thigh muscles) and strengthen the core.
+The lying ball squeeze is a good exercise to work both the Adductors (inner thigh muscles) and strengthen the core - whether you are a beginner or advanced.
+Try this and other abdominal exercises we have.

 With your feet on the floor and knees bent, place a soft ball between your knees, keeping it firmly in place by squeezing your thighs together.

-Contract your abs, then slowly lower your knees to one side.
-Be sure to keep your butt, arms and back in contact with the floor at all times.
-When your knees touch the floor, return to the starting position, then repeat to the other side.
+Contract your abs, then slowly lower your knees to one side, aiming for your knees touch the floor, however always work within your own limits.
+Return to the starting position, then repeat to the other side.

-If this is easy for you, you can make it more difficult by performing it with your feet off the floor.
-Be sure to keep your legs bent at 90 degrees, pelvis tilted upwards, and use your lower abs to control the movement.
+If this is easy for you, you can make it more difficult by performing it with your feet off the floor, using your lower abs and obliques to control the movement.

-For more advanced exercisers, you can increase the difficulty further by placing the ball between your ankles.
-When done this way you should take your feet to the side, using your core and oblique muscles to control the movement, and be sure you don't twist too far around.
+To increase the difficulty further place the ball between your ankles.
+When done this way you should take your feet to the side, using your core and oblique muscles to control the movement, aiming to keep your legs straight and inline with your hips throughout.

 Whichever variation you use, a soft ball is better than a medicine ball - no chance of getting hurt if you drop it!